 “It’s important for me to give my parents the best quality of life possible,” Dr. Winters said.
 “Having a geriatric assessment done helped me see where they needed help and find the right resources to provide it.”

-Dr. Jason Prager, a geriatrician at the Center who leads the couple’s care team, prescribed intensive physical therapy for Stewart to regain mobility and wound care for Blanche.
+Jason Prager, MD, a geriatrician at the Center who leads the couple’s care team, prescribed intensive physical therapy for Stewart to regain mobility and wound care for Blanche.
 The center also provided information about resources for other care providers, including visiting nurses, to help his parents stay safe and well at home.
 “I was impressed with the wonderful humanistic and perceptive care of the entire care team,” said Dr Winters.
 Dr. Prager and Dr. Winters remain in routine contact to address the couples ongoing medical needs.

 “As an electrophysiologist, I treat patients every day for irregular heartbeats.
 But as I saw my elderly parents struggling with health issues, my own heart skipped some beats!
 I turned to the experts at the Geriatric Assessment Center, got the care my parents needed, and now can rest a little easier.”